d-ronin/d-ronin.github.io/_docs/development-setup/using-automated-builds-from-jenkins.md

 If we click 'master', we are taken to a page with the Linux artifacts:

-{% include figure image_path="/assets/images/docs/T1NXSv1MQaiEfdIlCKtw_jenky3.png" alt="" caption="Jenkins artifacts page" %}
+{% include figure image_path="/assets/images/docs/T1NXSv1MQaiEfdIlCKtw_jenky3.png" alt="dRonin linux artifacts page" caption="Jenkins artifacts page" %}

 and you can click on them to download and install them.

 Alternatively, there is a pull-down menu that can be accessed to see build output, next to the configuration name:

-{% include figure image_path="/assets/images/docs/aawM4DotS1Xqb6p3grLw_jenky4.png" alt="" %}
+{% include figure image_path="/assets/images/docs/aawM4DotS1Xqb6p3grLw_jenky4.png" alt="Viewing the build output for a specific builder" %}

 From here, you can see the individual logs to determine why the build has failed.